Velana International Airport: Passenger

+Cargo

 Statistics

-As of October 2019, SriLankan Airlines is the largest foreign carrier into the Maldives with over 21 flights a week.
-Bandaranaike International Airport in Sri Lanka is the most common direct stop out of the Maldives as it is served by SriLankan Airlines, Emirates, Korean Air, China Southern Airlines, China Eastern Airlines, Turkish Airlines, Oman Air and Saudia who operate a combined total of up to 10 flights daily between Sri Lanka and the Maldives.
+As of October 2023, SriLankan Airlines is the largest foreign carrier into the Maldives with over 21 flights a week.
+Bandaranaike International Airport in Colombo, Sri Lanka is the most common direct stop out of the Maldives as it is served by SriLankan Airlines, Emirates, Etihad Airways, Flydubai and Gulf Air who operate a combined total of up to 7 flights daily between Sri Lanka and the Maldives.